 Facultative Intracellular Bacteria

 Facultative intracellular bacteria invade host cells when it gives them selective advantage.
 Bacteria that can enter and survive within eukaryotic cells are shielded from humoral antibodies and can be eliminated only by a cellular immune response.
 However these bacteria must possess specialized mechanisms to protect them from the harsh environment of the lysosomal enzymes encountered within the cells.

-- Legionella pneumophila: It prefers intracellular environment of macrophages for growth.
-Legionella induce its own uptake and blocks lysosomal fusion by undefined mechanism.
+- Legionella pneumophila: It prefers the intracellular environment of macrophages for growth.
+Legionella induces its own uptake and blocks lysosomal fusion by an undefined mechanism.

 - R. rickettsii destroys the phagosomal membrane with which the lysosomes fuse.